 Easy one-bowl banana oatmeal bread recipe!
-This quick bread recipe makes healthy but still light and fluffy banana bread.
+This simple quick bread recipe makes light and fluffy banana bread.

 This banana bread is also super easy to make!
 It’s a simple, one-bowl recipe that will give you moist homemade banana bread in about an hour.